Skip to content

 module --config Show Lmod configuration

-module use [-a] [path] Prepend or Append path to MODULEPATH
+module use [-a] [path] Prepend or append path to MODULEPATH

 module unuse [path] Remove path from MODULEPATH